Timmoth/AsyncMonolith/docs/posts/idempotency.md

     public override Task Consume(OrderCancelled message, CancellationToken cancellationToken) {
         ...
+        // Send order cancelled email
     }
 }
 ```

-By ensuring that your handlers are idempotent, you can safely reprocess events wilst making sure your system remains consistent and reliable.
+By ensuring that your handlers are idempotent, you can safely reprocess events whilst making sure your system remains consistent and reliable.